Getting started with Angular Splitter component

 Load content to the pane

-You can load the pane contents either as HTML element or string type using content property.
+You can load the pane content using either HTML element or string values via the content property.

 For detailed information, refer to the Pane Content section.